junaid33/mint-hJ03/README.md

 ❤️ **Developer-First:** Powered by MDX and lives alongside the code

-💪 **Flexible:** Opinionated when you're lazy, but infinitely flexible when you need it to be
+💪 **Flexible:** Opinionated when you're busy, but infinitely flexible when you need it to be

 📊 **Analytical:** Logging is built in to help you understand how users interact with your docs